Pelops of Sparta

 Pelops (Πέλοψ) was King of Sparta of the Eurypontid dynasty.
 He was the son of Lykourgos.

-He was born sometime around 210 BC, but his father soon died that year.
+He was born sometime around 210 BC, and his father soon died that year.
 Since he was an infant, a regent reigned, first Machanidas and then Nabis.
-In 199 BC however, Pelops was assassinated by Nabis, who assumed the throne.
+Pelops was assassinated by Nabis, who assumed the throne in 199 BC.
 He was the last of the Eurypontid Dynasty.